Sunday School Stories | Rainbow Streets: Then & Next

 Our archive volunteers are leading the research into Islington Local History Centre's Pride archives revealing a wealth of LGBTQIA+ legacy – including gay youth clubs, inspirational local heroes, same-sex marriages, and more - all feeding into our rich culture today.
 The exhibition aims to honour these individuals for their advocacy, solidarity, inclusivity, and cultural contributions.

-Book your tickets, submit your favourite tracks and be part of this community celebration, co-produced by Archive Research Volunteers, Estorick Collection, Students, Union Chapel & Estorick members, and YOU!
+Book your tickets to share this community celebration, co-produced by Archive Research Volunteers, Estorick Collection, Students, Union Chapel & Estorick members, and YOU!

 When?